 01 of 05

 To start off with the obvious, a walk, hike, or bike ride through Central Park, with its some 20,000 trees, is the perfect way to enjoy the changing seasons in the city.
 Some hot-spots for viewing include the areas around The Pond, The Mall, and The Ramble on the southern side of the park; The Reservoir, situated mid-park; and the North Meadow, North Woods, Conservatory Garden, and The Pool on its northern end.
 Look out for the reds of red maples, red oaks, and black cherry trees; the yellows of hickories, American elms, and gray birches; and the oranges of sugar maples.
-For added fun, check out the Central Park events calendar; rent a rowboat from the Loeb Boathouse; or consider signing up for an official Central Park walking tour for expert insights into park history, flora, and fauna.
+For added fun, rent a rowboat from the Loeb Boathouse; or consider signing up for an official Central Park walking tour for expert insights into park history, flora, and fauna.

 02 of 05